February 27, 2008

 HB 305 will boost energy efficiency

-Environment New Mexico joined other environmentalists, advocates, department staff, utility representatives and others in the Cabinet Room at the New Mexico State Capitol as Gov. Bill Richardson signed important energy efficiency and water legislation into law today.
+Environment New Mexico joined other environmentalists, cheap advocates, order department staff, buy utility representatives and others in the Cabinet Room at the New Mexico State Capitol as Gov. Bill Richardson signed important energy efficiency and water legislation into law today.

 “We’re pleased to see such broad-based support for energy efficiency,” said Environment New Mexico advocate Lauren Ketcham.
 “Our homes and offices use energy that contributes to global warming.
 An energy efficiency standard will help to reduce this sector’s greenhouse gas emissions, while creating new jobs and saving consumers money on their utility bills.”